 Frozen pipes are a serious threat that can affect any Canadian home during the winter.
-Not only can the issue leave you without water, a frozen pipe could lead to an even bigger inconvenience – burst pipes.
+Not only can the issue leave you without water, but a frozen pipe could also lead to an even bigger inconvenience – burst pipes.
 A burst pipe usually involves a messy clean-up, and potentially expensive property damage.

 As you may remember from grade seven chemistry, while most substances contract when they freeze, water is unique because it expands.
 This expansion will put a great deal of pressure on whatever is holding it, including your water pipes.
 If this pressure lasts long enough, it can cause pipes to break – no matter how strong the pipes may be.